haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 5 Panther
 6 Giant badger
 91–99 A pyramid with a 60-foot-square base bursts upward.
 Inside is a sarcophagus containing a mummy lord.
 The pyramid is treated as the mummy lord’s lair, and its sarcophagus contains treasure of the GM’s choice.
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 210

 7 Dire wolf
 8 Giant elk